Harmomic Convergence, Page 1

 A Harmonic Convergence

-Being a locomotive engineer and a WillysNuttm, it's only natural that I like photos showing railroads and Jeeps in the same frame (bonus: plus Britney Spears, but no luck so far).
-Got a Geep -Jeep photo, or the URL of one?
-Kindly email me at e_o@wx4.org!
-Britney would be pleased.
+Being a retired locomotive engineer and a WillysNuttm, it's only natural that I like photos showing railroads and Jeeps in the same frame (no luck so far with Cheap: one including Britney Spears).
+Got a Geep - Jeep photo, or the URL of one?
+Kindly email it to the email address shown on the Dome's home page.
+Britney would be pleased!

 Here's my sentimental favorite, because that CJ2a with the peculiar top was my first Jeep.
 As a college student perpetually short of funds, I constructed the top primarily out of old canvas and aluminum lawn chairs.
 It actually worked pretty good, and saved me most of the $125 that the Sears Catalog version would have cost.
 That Southern Pacific F-7 is a grimy beauty, isn't she, and at age eighteen, she is still two years younger than the 2a.
 Later on in the year, the SP retired the locomotive, and I sold the Jeep.
 East leg of the San Jose Wye, early 1969.